-It all begins with a beautiful red accordion.
+The shoot took place without any prior planning or preparation.
+It all began with a beautiful red accordion.

-The instrument needed to a bit of maintenance before it could be played and that is when we, my father and I, decided to shoot a few images to showcase the accordion and its construction.
+The instrument needed to a bit of maintenance before it could be played and that is when the idea was born.
+We, my father and I, decided to shoot a few images to showcase the accordion and its construction.

-Soon after we decided to shoot a few videos of my father performing on this instrument.
-As fan of my father's music, it seemed the perfect way to thank the original owner.
+We also planned to shoot a few videos of my father performing on this instrument.
+As fan of my father’s music, it seemed the perfect way to thank him.
 Time was, however, of the essence.

 Due to the need for quick turnaround, there was no time to plan prior to the shoot.
 We shot in a shed with no room but for the bare essentials.

-I used the battery powered Elinchrom ELB 500 TTL strobes with a Deep Silver 125cm Umbrella on my key light and the 18cm reflector on the second head.
+I used the Elinchrom ELB 500 TTL strobes with a Deep Silver 125cm (49″) Umbrella on my key light and the 18cm (“) reflector on the second head.
 The ELB Series offer a beautiful quality of light that require little to no editing in post.
 The colour temperature is spot on with no visible shift between shots.

 This, along with their small form factor were key elements that allowed me to work in such a small space.

-For the photograph, I set up the key light on the left side of the camera.
+For the photograph I set up the Key Light on camera left.
 I just put it out of frame so that my lens could flare a little.
 This added a little bit of visual interest to the otherwise plain Black backdrop.

 Since there was little space between the light and the backdrop, I feathered the light away from the backdrop.
 This kept it from getting hit by the light.

-The second head was used as a rim light on the right side of the camera just behind the subject.
-However, this light was not used for the standing shot since there was no space for it when used with a modifier.
+The second head was used as a rim light on camera right just behind the subject.
+This light was not used for the standing shot, however.

-The ELB 500 TTL is a photography studio light featuring a 14W LED modelling lamp which is not actively cooled.
+The ELB 500 features a 14W modelling lamp which is not actively cooled.
 This means that there is no fan noise when recording video.
-While 14W is not much in many use cases, since we were shooting in a dark environment it provided the perfect amount of brightness.
+While 14W is not much in many cases, and since we were shooting in a dark environment, it provided the perfect amount of brightness.

 A simple way to highlight form and texture is to light from the side.
 I set the light up to split the subject into a lit side and an unlit side.
 This is often called split lighting.
 I however made sure that there was still some detail in the shadow side of the image.